SATXtoday City Guide Play Banner

 Dog parks

-The newest (and biggest) dog park in San Antonio is part of Phase 1 of the Rock at La Cantera — a Spurs athletic training + conditioning campus.
-Your furry friend will have the time of its life with two designated dog play areas, a doggie wash station, waste bags, and a walking trail.
+This dog park in San Antonio is part of Phase 1 of the Rock at La Cantera — a Spurs athletic training + conditioning campus.
+Your furry friend will have the time of its life with two designated dog play areas, a doggie wash station, waste bags, and walking trails.

 Hemisfair, 434 S. Alamo St.

-Take you dog on a walk through the newly opened Civic Park in the heart of San Antonio that feature two Mutt Mitt stations equipped with waste bags.
+Take you dog on a walk through Civic Park in the heart of San Antonio that feature two Mutt Mitt stations equipped with waste bags.

 Nessie City of San Antonio1.jpg